-Millennials, whose ages range between 23 and 38 years old, are at the prime age to enjoy travel.
+Millennials, who were born between 1981 and 1996, are at the prime age to enjoy travel.
 However, you’ll discover that this generation has some distinct travel habits.

 With advanced technology at their fingertips, they have unique advantages that earlier generations didn’t.
 Although older travelers can benefit from the same technological tools, some prefer doing things the “old-fashioned” way while others don’t feel comfortable using travel apps and social media.